 Elaine Chao - Transportation Secretary

-Mr Trump has vowed to boost infrastructure spending and rebuild the nation's roads, bridges and other public transit.
+Elaine Chao could wield a great deal of influence in Mr Trump's cabinet if his plan to boost infrastructure spending and rebuild the nation's roads, bridges and other public transit comes to fruition.

 Ms Chao, who was born in Taiwan, became the first Asian-American woman to hold a position in a presidential cabinet when she led the Labor Department under President Bush from 2001-09.